 3 - Way too long daily scrum

 Your daily scrum is 5 minutes right?
 I have been on many teams where the daily scrum goes way over 5 or even 10 minutes.
-It is not a problem if it happens once in a while, but having long daily scrum meetings everyday is tiresome and often wasting precious time.
+It is not a problem if it happens once in a while, but having long daily scrum meetings everyday is tiresome and often a waste of precious time.
 But what is Daily scrum?
 According to Mountain Goat Software It is a daily meeting where each member of the development team answers the following questions:

 - What did you do yesterday?